 A ground fault circuit interrupter (GFCI) is required by the National Electrical Code for your protection.
 The tripping of the GFCI may be caused by a component on the spa or by an electrical problem.
 Electrical problems include but are not limited to, a faulty GFCI breaker, spa component, power fluctuations, or improper wiring.
 It may be necessary to contact an electrician if your dealer recommends doing so.

 REGULAR MAINTENANCE PROCEDURES

-Note: These are maintenance procedures are the responsibility of the spa owner to perform.
-These procedures are not covered by the spa warranty.
+Note: These are areas that will require the spa owner to perform routine maintenance.
+These are not areas covered under the warranty of the spa.

 CLEANING JETS